tsileo/microblog.pub/docs/user_guide.md

 The server will need to be restarted for taking changes into account.

-Before restarting, you can ensure you haven't made any mistakes by running the [configuration checking task](/user_guide.html#configuration-checking).
+Before restarting the server, you can ensure you haven't made any mistakes by running the [configuration checking task](/user_guide.html#configuration-checking).

 ### Profile metadata